top of page

 2. Caleb Westmore (100 Cupboards)

-(Because Caleb is a book character who has yet to have any fanart (tsk tsk) or be in a movie (tsk tsk tsk), I resorted to taking a picture of the only illustration that exists of him.
+(Because Caleb is a book character who has yet to have any fanart (tsk tsk) or be in a movie (tsk tsk tsk), I don't have a picture for him.
 My apologies for how sad this is.)

 I'm not sure how N.D.
 Wilson does it, but he somehow manages to make almost all of his adult good guys, both male and female, people I aspire to be.
 His female characters are strongly feminine without being weak, and his male characters are strongly masculine without being overbearing or ridiculously overpowered.
 Caleb is no exception.
 He's chivalrous, eloquent, courageous, passionate (again, shocker), humorous, optimistic without being air-headed or unrealistic, loyal to a fault, sacrificial, and protective.
 He can be a little headstrong and reckless from time to time, especially when he was younger, but he knows when to take things seriously and is a master with a bow and arrow.
 Something that I really appreciate about Caleb (and most if not all of N.D.
 Wilson's good guys) is the way he treats women.
 He doesn't treat them as lesser or better, but it's not quite equals either.
 He respects them without deferring to them and... gah, I don't know.
 I can't put words to it, but I love that in Caleb (and Mordecai, and James, and Rupert, etc.).